Introduction

 Conclusion: Your Digital Infrastructure – Scalable and Future-Proof

-You have mastered the complete architecture of a TYPO3 multi-domain setup.
-From the DNS layer and Apache Virtual Host to the TYPO3 site configuration – you now understand how the individual components seamlessly integrate.
+You have now seen the full architecture of a TYPO3 multi-domain setup.
+From the DNS layer and Apache virtual host through to the TYPO3 site configuration, you understand how the individual pieces fit together.

 What You Have Achieved